jam-do/jam-site/src/md/whitepaper.md

 ### Problems of no-code systems

-One of the solutions to the problem described above could be the know-code of the system - applications and services that allow you to work with websites using graphical interfaces.
+One of the solutions to the problem described above could be **no-code** systems - applications and services that allow you to work with websites using graphical interfaces.

 However, the graphical interface itself creates its own set of problems, such as:
-- Lack of flexibility - any problem that goes beyond the basic work flow can become unsolvable.
+- Lack of flexibility - any problem that goes beyond the basic workflow can become unsolvable.
 - Limitations of built-in text editors: formatting, available widgets, content types, etc. (one of the most frequently mentioned problems)
 - The complexity of the interfaces of advanced systems may exceed the complexity of solving the problem using programming or formatting at the code editing level.
 It's easy for people to get lost among the huge number of buttons and panels.
 Using complex interfaces also requires training and experience.
 - Difficulty in organizing collaboration, version control, and reviewing changes.
 - You still have to edit the code: in templates, widgets, extensions.
-- Proprietary (in the case of services) - your site does not belong to you
+- Proprietary services - your site does not belong to you.
 - Difficulty moving/transferring to another platform.
-- The problem of a “black box” is that you may not know or control what exactly is happening to your site “under the hood” of such a system.
+- The problem of a “black box” is that you may not know or control what exactly is happening to your site “under the hood” of such system.
 - To solve some problems, it is necessary to create overly complex interfaces that are complex in themselves (for example, drag-n-drop in combination with scrolling), that is, they require huge labor costs to create and support, which also significantly limits the flexibility of the system and its development.
 - And so on.